Getting started

 The API is JSON over HTTPS.
 Every endpoint is scoped to the organisation that owns the API key — you cannot access another workspace's data.

-https://go.okrstool.com/api/v1- All requests must be authenticated with a Bearer API key.
+https://go.okrstool.com/api/v1- All requests must be authenticated with a Bearer API key in the

 - Timestamps use ISO 8601 in UTC.